Zackie Achmat

 Abdurrazack "Zackie" Achmat (born 21 March 1962) is a South African activist and film director.
-He is a co-founder the Treatment Action Campaign and known worldwide for his activism on behalf of people living with HIV and AIDS in South Africa.
+He is a co-founder of the Treatment Action Campaign and known worldwide for his activism on behalf of people living with HIV and AIDS in South Africa.
 He served as board member and co-director of Ndifuna Ukwazi (Dare to Know), an organisation which aims to build and support social justice organisations and leaders, and was the chairperson of Equal Education.
 In 2024, he stood as independent candidate in the South African National Elections.
 However, he did not garner enough support to secure a seat in parliament.

 Early life and education

 Achmat was born in the Johannesburg suburb of Vrededorp to a Muslim Cape Malay family and grew up in the Cape Coloured community in Salt River during apartheid.
-He was raised by his mother and his aunt who were both shop stewards for the Garment Workers Union.
+He was raised by his mother and his aunt who were both shop stewards for the Garment Workers' Union of South Africa.

 He worked as a sex worker as a teenager between 1977 and 1981.
 Later he would cite the income and opportunity it provided for intimacy and experimentation in exploring his sexuality as reasoning for entering the line of work.

 He did not matriculate but nevertheless graduated with a BA Hons degree in English literature from the University of the Western Cape in 1992 and studied filmmaking at the Cape Town Film School.